jimbonothing64/coderunner-doc/README.md

  By defualt, clicking Run will provide an escaped textual output.
 In some cases, e.g. programming HTML, this may not be desired.
 You can allow raw HTML output by setting `sp_html_out` to `true`.

 ### Advanced Customization: Wrappers
-Sometimes this defualt configuration won't be flexible enough...
+Sometimes the defualt configuration won't be flexible enough...
 What if you want use a language installed on jobe but not supported by codeurnner, or to display Matplotlib graphs using Run?
 This is where you'd use a wrapper to do your bidding.

 A wrapper is a program used to 'wrap' your code up before it gets run using the sandbox.
-You can write a program to insert the answer code and scratchpad code into, using `{{ Student_Code* }}` and `{{ Scratchpad_Code }}` respectively.
-When the prefifix checkbox is unchecked `{{ Student_Code* }}` is replaced with the empty string `''`.
+You can write a program to insert the answer code and scratchpad code into, using `{{ Student_Code }}` and `{{ Scratchpad_Code }}` respectively.
+When the prefifix checkbox is unchecked `{{ Student_Code }}` is replaced with the empty string `''`.

 For example, the defualt configuration can be thought of as the following wrapper:
 ```
 {{ Student_Code* }}
 {{ Scratchpad_Code }}